How to Get an Austrian Passport: Comments on Eligibility

 If you or your children, grandchildren or great-grandchildren meet this requirement, you can consider the Austria second passport opportunity.

 There are other ways to acquire Austrian citizenship, including by descent, by naturalization, by entitlement and by award.
-Get more information here.
-The law offices of Cohen, Decker, Pex and Brosh have vast experience advising on Austrian emigration matters.
+Get more information here. our law offices have vast experience advising on Austrian emigration matters.
 We can help you determine your eligibility and submit documents correctly the first time, increasing your chances of acquiring Austrian citizenship quickly.

 Who isn’t entitled to apply for Austrian citizenship despite meeting the above requirements?